bparanj/crystal/innovation/shred/appliance.md

      - DBAN’s focus on secure, unattended disk wiping and the use of various erasure standards makes it conceptually similar to WipeOS.

 ### 4. **Rescuezilla**
-   - **Overview**: Rescuezilla is a user-friendly system rescue toolkit, and while it is focused on recovery and cloning, it can be extended to include disk erasure functionality.
+   Rescuezilla is a user-friendly system rescue toolkit, and while it is focused on recovery and cloning, it can be extended to include disk erasure functionality.
    - **Features**:
      - Provides a suite of tools for disk wiping, cloning, and recovery.
      - Supports network booting.